SarahKhan96/LocalRepo/README.md

 # Welcome to Github
-so excited to worl on it
+so excited to work on it